-As shown in Table H-36, persons paying in excess of 30% of their income for housing represents the single biggest challenge for both renters and homeowners in Lompoc.
+As shown in Table H-36, persons paying in excess of 30% of their income for housing represents the single biggest challenge for both renters and homeowners in Lompoc .
 Overcrowding in Lompoc has significantly improved in past years, especially for renter households where overcrowding decreased to 7% from 21%.
 Substandard housing is the least pervasive of the three basic need components with renters and owners bearing a comparable burden.
 Table H-37 provides a quantitative breakdown of various population segments whose needs are most acute.
 In sum total, special needs groups represent 32% of Lompoc's population.
 It should be noted, however, of the possibility of that some persons may fall under multiple special-needs categories and therefore be double-counted.
 Thus, the 32% figure is a worst case scenario and may in fact be much lower.

-Table H-36 Overpaying Overcrowding Substar ndard Total Indicators of Need No. % No. % No. % No. % Owner Households 4,696 47.5% 293 2% 185 3% 5,174 80% Renter Households 3,650 56.2% 946 7% 283 5% 4,879 71%
+Table H-36 Indicators of Need 8.0 Over- paying 9.0 Over- crowdi ng Sub- stand- ard 11.0 Total No. % No. % No. % No. % Owner Households 4,696 47.5% 293 2% 185 3% 5,174 80% Renter Households 3,650 56.2% 946 7% 283 5% 4,879 71%

 Source: U.S. Department of Commerce, Bureau of the Census, 2010 Census Reports.
+Notes:

-- 1. Definitions: (i) Overpaying -- more than 30% of income is expended on housing costs; (ii) Overcrowding -- more than one person occupies each room; and (iii) Substandard: dwellings built before 1970, lacking plumbing fixtures or lacking kitchen facilities. - 2.
+- 1. Definitions: (i) Overpaying more than 30% of income is expended on housing costs; (ii) Overcrowding more than one person occupies each room; and (iii) Substandard: dwellings built before 1970, lacking plumbing fixtures or lacking kitchen facilities. - 2.
 Due to the size of Lompoc, confidentiality laws preclude the City from obtaining detailed cross tabulations of income and household characteristics.
 Consequently, the numeric tabulation in Tables H-36 and H-37 may actually overstate needs due to double counting.